krbuettner/krbuettner.github.io/_pages/about.md

 - Foundational AI models
 - Object detection
 - Prompt learning
+- AI robustness for diverse cultures and languages

 I currently work in the computer vision group with Dr. Adriana Kovashka at the University of Pittsburgh.